sourcery-ai-experiments/coding-crab-blog/_posts/en/2023/02/2023-02-28-conventional-commits-explained.md

 description: Conventional Commits explained in a simple way
 date: 2023-02-28 17:51 +0100
 categories:
-  - version-control
+  - Version Control
 tags:
-  - version control
+  - Version Control
-  - git
+  - Git
 ---

 In this post, you will learn about Conventional Commits in a simple way and how to use it in your projects.